-Implementation A better understanding of ecosystem impacts from climate change and Opportunities herbivory would: Provide a baseline of forest ecosystem conditions; Identify if actions are needed to mitigate negative ecosystem impacts; Yield action options more specific and more consistent with local conditions.
+Implementation Opportunities A better understanding of ecosystem impacts from climate change and herbivory would: Opportunities Provide a baseline of forest ecosystem conditions; Identify if actions are needed to mitigate negative ecosystem impacts; Yield action options more specific and more consistent with local conditions.
 Implementation An evaluation of forest ecosystem impacts would: Challenges Require outside assistance from experts in forest/ecological/wildlife assessment; Require coordination among owners of community forest.
-Resources Needed Administrative support from Town Staff with help from the (human and material) Environmental Advisory Board.
-Information/advice/guidance from organizations such as the NC Forest Service - Orange County, Humane Society of the United States, ecologists/botanists.
+Resources Needed Administrative support from Town Staff with help from the (human and Environmental Advisory Board. material) Information/advice/guidance from organizations such as the NC Forest Service - Orange County, Humane Society of the United States, ecologists/botanists.
 Leadership Policy leadership by the Board of Alderman.
 Support from Town Staff and the Environmental Advisory Board.
-Partners Carolina North Forest Management, NC Forest Service - Orange County Fit with Items Tree Coalition, Invasive Plant Management Time Frame Further study could be pursued immediately.
+Partners (UPDATED Carolina North Forest Management, NC Forest Service - Orange County, 10-13-20) university or research entity Fit with Items Tree Coalition, Invasive Plant Management Time Frame Further study could be pursued immediately.
 Next Step(s) 1.
-Obtain professional assistance with evaluating impact of climate change and deer herbivory on forest health 2.
+Obtain professional assistance with evaluating impact of climate (UPDATED 10-13-20) change and deer herbivory on forest health 1.2.
+Partner with a local university for research on impacts of deer population to forest health/invasive species.
+To start, reach out universities/botanical garden to see if others are currently researching the question.
+2-3.
 Consider outcome of evaluation and identify response that meets needs of community.
 Evaluation Criteria Forest understory (increase in native flora, decrease in exotic species, and increase in plant and animal biodiversity).

-Ecosystem Recommendation #3: Accelerate/Expand Organic Waste Collection/Composting
+Ecosystem Recommendation #3: Accelerate/Expand Organic Waste Collection/Composting4